julherest/drought_clusters/README.md

 # Identifying and tracking droughts through space and time

 ## Summary
-The code in this repository can be used to identify and track drought clusters, allowing the user to study the characteristics and behaviors of droughts in space and time within a given region or globally.
+The code in this repository can be used to identify and track drought clusters from monthly data, allowing the user to study the characteristics and behaviors of droughts in space and time within a given region or globally.
 This code is intended to be use for analyzing gridded datasets (e.g. reanalyses, climate model outputs) and not over point-observations.

 The code is found under the `src` directory and contains the following files:
 - `definitions.yaml`: This YAML file contains all the definitions, parameters, and paths needed to run the `02_calculate_drought_clusters_parallel.py` and `03_process_drought_clusters.py` scripts.
 The user will need edit this file, at least to add the paths where the drought metric data is saved and where the drought cluster files will be saved.